 What is Fantasy Football?

-Fantasy football is a game that begins by selecting real NFL players to create fake teams that earn points based on real players’ performances on the field.
-If your fake team scores more points than the opposing owner’s fake team, you win.
-Winning not only gives you bragging rights but can also get you paid!
+Fantasy football is a game that begins by selecting real NFL players to create fictitious (thus “fantasy”) teams that earn points based on real players’ performances on the field.
+If your fantasy team scores more points than the opposing owner’s fantasy team, you win.
+Leagues are especially fun because it gives you something to root for in every NFL game.

 Want to know how to play fantasy football?
 We’ve got you covered.